marialyk77/Coffee-Rewards/README.md

 After extracting the new columns, the NULL values simply indicate that a particular column is not relevant for that row.
 Since each event type only populates certain fields, I replaced NULLs with appropriate default values: **0 for 'transaction_amount' and **"No Offer" for 'offer_id'** to explicitly indicate the absence of an offer.
 For the rewards column, I left the NULL values as they are since not every event results in a reward.
 Populating the NULLs with 0 could be misleading, as it would suggest that every offer event has a reward of 0 by default, which is not the case.
 Some might assume that a 0 reward means the customer failed to earn a reward when in reality, some events (like transactions) aren’t even eligible for rewards.

+- **offer_id**: The events_fact table contained 172,532 rows where offer_id was marked as "No offer."
+These rows do not correspond to any offer type in offers_dim.

+The presence of "No offer" entries in events_fact[offer_id] likely comes from events that are unrelated to offers—such as general customer interactions or other event types that do not involve a specific offer.
+I decided to keep these rows **to analyze customer behavior without offers.**